 (The building behind is the famous Kunsthistorisches Museum)

-Around 70 stands typically offer a nice variety of wares to sell at this super location among the historical architecture of the Naturhistorisches and Kunsthistorisches museums on Maria-Theresien-Platz square.
+Around 70 stands typically offer a nice variety of wares to sell at this super central location among the historical architecture of the Naturhistorisches and Kunsthistorisches museums on Maria-Theresien-Platz square.
 Pop into the latter beforehand for the special Rembrandt exhibition.

 Belvedere